Baruchichaimson/dotNet5783_2444_0871/README.md

 bonus 12 : progress bar.
-bonus 13 : automatically update for the list order in the admin for the simulator. bonus 14 : we use regexes.
+bonus 13 : automatically update for the list order in the admin for the simulator. bonus 14 : we use regexes. bonus 15 : Extension methods for actions register to event in BL. bonus 16 : new tab in admin access for  list order statistic with grouping by year.